-Grab a schedule for interactive dancing and begin by wandering through the numerous shops.
+Grab a schedule at the entrance for interactive dancing and begin by wandering through the numerous shops.
 Stop by the Dutch shoe production area, candy shops and candles stores.

 Since I ADORE Fuzzy baby animals, I LOVED the petting barn.
 The goats were a little over a week old and they sure loved attention.
 "My" white baby bunny was so soft and calm, I would have loved carrying it around the rest of the afternoon!